Capure/Broom/README.md

 # Broom
-Broom helps you find and delete files or directories on windows.
+Broom helps you find and delete files or directories.

 ## Usage